Veeeetzzzz/mars5-tts/README.md

 # This repo has been retired and is no longer being worked on.
 I recommend [F5-TTS](https://github.com/SWivid/F5-TTS) as a suitable alternative.
+If you wish to use the code below, you can stil fork the repo/download the files locally.
+This branch is no longer updated or maintained.

 # MARS5 Text-To-Speech (TTS) Deep Voice Clone